Skip to main content

 Image from Courtesy of The Great Bubble Barrier

-“In the Netherlands we have the municipality responsible for litter on the streets, we have the water management boards responsible for micropollutants and water quality in general, but not really the macro pollutants like plastic and bigger stuff.
-And we have the Rijkswaterstaat, the water authority responsible for the 5 main rivers and their water quality.
-So there's still a big gap there.
-Right now, we see there is a budget for innovation – that's what cities can use to make this happen.
+"In the Netherlands, municipalities are responsible for litter on the streets, and water management boards are responsible for micropollutants and water quality in general, but that excludes macro pollutants like plastic and bigger waste objects.
+Rijkswaterstaat, the national water authority, is responsible for the 5 main rivers and their water quality.
+So there's still a big gap when it comes to the responsibility of plastic pollution in rivers".

 An innovative city for startups